 The Baltic Pipe is a gas pipeline with a total planned length of 900 kilometers that runs through 3 countries and crosses the Baltic Sea.
-For a section in the province Sealand in Denmark, Brownline was commissioned by our customer A. Hak to survey multiple drill jobs.
+For a section in the province Sealand in Denmark, Brownline was commissioned by our customer A. Hak to survey multiple drill jobs in April 2021.

 The Baltic Pipe project is a collaboration between Poland and Denmark and it is being built to transport natural gas from Norwegian gas fields in the North Sea to Poland via Denmark.
 Because of its large scope and impact, the project was recognized as a project of common interest by the European Union.
 Once completed, the pipeline’s transportation capacity will be 10 billion cubic meters per annum from Norway to both Denmark and Poland and 3 billion cubic meters per annum from Denmark to Poland.
 Taking these numbers into account, it is no surprise that the pipeline will have a diameter of 1000 mm.